-Post year-end events that provide additional information about the Group's position at the reporting date (adjusting events) are reflected in the consolidated financial statements.
+Post year-end events up to the date of auditor's report that provide additional information about the Group's position at the reporting date (adjusting events) are reflected in the consolidated financial statements.
 Post year-end events that are non-adjusting events are disclosed in the notes to consolidated financial statements when material.